rizinorg/book/src/crackmes/ioli/ioli_0x01.md

 0x0804842b    817dfc9a140. cmp dword [ebp + 0xfffffffc], 0x149a
 ```

-You can use radare2's `?` command to display 0x149a in another numeric base.
+You can use rizin's `?` command to display 0x149a in another numeric base.

 ```
 [0x08048330]> ?
 0x149a